What is the metric Commits Without a Ticket Reference?

 Based on the date of commit the default over time chart (below) plots this percentage based on your date range selection.
 Breakdown/Filter options include Committer and Repository.

 Example Commits without a Ticket Reference drill-down chart – Plandek Delivery and Engineering Quality dashboard

 Commits without a Ticket Reference is one of many delivery and engineering quality metrics.
-As such it is often used is part of a ‘balanced scorecard’ of engineering quality metrics surfaced in real time at team and programme level.
+As such it is often used as part of a ‘balanced scorecard’ of engineering quality metrics surfaced in real time at team and programme levels.

-- Commits without a Pull Request tracks with number of code commits that have been sent to the default branch that do not have a related pull request – and therefore have not been peer-reviewed (a major quality and security concern).
+- Commits Without a Pull Request: this metric tracks the number of code commits that have been sent to the default branch that do not have a related pull request, and therefore have not been peer-reviewed.
+This is a major quality and security concern.

-Commits without a Ticket Reference is an important (but often ignored) engineering quality metric.
+Commits without a Ticket Reference is often ignored but is an incredibly important (and useful) engineering quality metric.
 It is particularly important for: